portableant/personal-blog/_drafts/cambridge-festival-of-ideas-3d453-revision-v1-Cambridge-Festival-of-Ideas-3D.md

 ---

 Yesterday at the Museum of Classical Archaeology, I led a session to teach members of the public how to create 3D models using Structure from Motion.
 20 people attended and I hope enjoyed and learnt new things.
-The training materials for the workshop are on&nbsp;[Github pages](https://universityofcambridgemuseums.github.io/festivalOfIdeas/)&nbsp;and some of the models are now going online, for example&nbsp;[Greg Painter](https://sketchfab.com/GregPainter)&#8216;s below.&nbsp;
+The training materials for the workshop are on[Github pages](https://universityofcambridgemuseums.github.io/festivalOfIdeas/)and some of the models are now going online, for example[Greg Painter](https://sketchfab.com/GregPainter)&#8216;s below.

 I will probably be doing more of these workshops over the next year or so.
 So if you&#8217;re interested, look out for details.